 There’s a stark contrast between what is medically safe/allowable and what is best practice for a healthy lifestyle.
 Studies are conclusive that 400mg of caffeine is the max an average adult should consume per day, which is the equivalent to 4 regular-sized cups of coffee.
 Organizations such as The Mayo Clinic, the FDA, and many others are relatively conclusive on this data.
 However, let’s dive a bit deeper.

-Caffeine and Your Health
+The Effects of Caffeine on Your Health

 You may be thinking, “I don’t consume nearly that much, so I must be okay!”.
 While that may be true, it must be understood that the 400mg-rule may not be for everyone.
 Certain factors such as hydration, sleep habits, nutrition, and body weight might pay a factor in finding your personal caffeine max, as is the type of caffeine consumed (which we’ll get to later in this article).
 As a rule of thumb, you may want to cut back on your caffeine consumption if you experience any of the following symptoms after consumption: